Posted Feb 11, 2021 at 20:10. Revised May 7, 2021 at 12:32.

 The College must not have given Meredith Raimondo competent legal advice.
 Despite the president and general counsel being lawyers and available for counsel, Meredith was knowingly and inexcusably allowed to walk into a booby trap.
 BTW, this is not a whitewash of Meredith’s poorly thought-out actions — it is just a recognition that she was probably set up by people she trusted.

 The College needs a scapegoat for their Gibson’s Bakery stupidity, but the time has not yet come to slaughter Meredith.
 She needs to be carefully nurtured for this role until her benefactors need her.
-If she is slaughtered before the Gibson’s litigation is out of the way it could be seen as the College admitting guilt.
+If she is slaughtered before the Gibson litigation is out of the way, the College might be admitting guilt.

 There is nothing like gambling with somebody else’s money, so those with dishonest idealist agendas have license spending somebody else’s money on a double or nothing appeal to the 9th District Court of Appeals in Akron.
 In the unlikely event the College wins most of the appeal, the victory will clean some of the egg off the faces of those whose dereliction of duty allowed the situation to happen in the first place.
 With the egg scrubbed off, it will be easier for the culprits to find new jobs elsewhere.